snowch/biginsight-examples/examples/SparkStreamingPythonSsh/README.md

 ../../gradlew.bat Example
 ```

-Note:  you may see an exception `SparkContext has been shutdown` at the end of the script - this can be ignored
+You may see an exception `SparkContext has been shutdown` at the end of the script - this can be ignored.

 *********************************************************************